open-telemetry/semantic-conventions/docs/general/how-to-define-semantic-conventions.md

 <!-- tocstop -->

-This document describes requirements, recommendations, and best practices on how to define conventions for the new areas or make substantial changes to the existing ones.
+This document describes requirements, recommendations, and best practices on how to define conventions for new areas or make substantial changes to the existing ones.

 ## Defining new conventions